 Chihuahuas adore warmth, oh, yes!
 They will seek out the tiniest sunspot in which to bask, and they tunnel under blankets and towels.
 You have to be careful whenever you sit down on your sofa or bed, as there could be a Chihuahua tucked under there!

 The most difficult thing to teach a Chihuahua?
 Housebreaking.
 Chihuahuas are VERY difficult to housebreak – one of the most difficult of all breeds – especially in cold or wet weather.
 Consider an indoor litter box, or a doggy door that leads out to a covered potty area.

 - Is small and easy to carry

-- Comes in a variety of sizes, coats, and colors
+- Comes in several different coats and colors

 - Is oh-so-funny and entertaining in quirky ways (hard to describe – you gotta be there!)